 Today the wider Graves region is split into two appellations – Pessac-Leognan and Graves.
-The Graves appellation was created in the 1930s and in 1959 a classification of the best estates was finished.
+The Graves appellation was created in the 1930s, and in 1959 a classification of the best estates was finished.
 This created tensions between the northern end of Graves – which lay claim to all the classified growths – and the south, which felt marginalized.
 After much debate and disagreement, a separate appellation within the Graves region was created in 1987, called Pessac-Leognan.
-Like the Medoc, it is an area of famous, majestic chateaux and often high prices – the area under vine now exceeds 1,500 hectares, with over 55 properties making in excess of seven million bottles per year, depending on the vintage.
+Like the Medoc, it is an area of famous, majestic chateaux and often high prices – the area under vine now exceeds 1,500 hectares, with over 55 properties making more than seven million bottles per year, depending on the vintage.

-However, although the majority of the most famous wines are red, many Pessac-Leognan properties also make some whites of superlative quality within the same appellation.
-Indeed, there have always been a few white Graves that typically fetch higher prices than the red wines from the same estates.
+However, although the most famous wines are red, many Pessac-Leognan properties also make some whites of superlative quality within the same appellation.
+Indeed, there have always been a few white Graves that typically fetch higher prices than the same estates’ red wines.
 Domaine de Chevalier is one shining example.
 Just 1,000 cases of a magnificently long-lived barrel-fermented white made from a blend of Sauvignon Blanc and Semillon are made each year and quickly sell out upon release.
 They age beautifully, offering exquisite aromas of beeswax, honey, and citrus.
 In fact, the best white Bordeaux is more than a match for Grand Cru white Burgundy.